 Many people contend that there must be some way to preserve privacy.
 I challenge anyone to create a coherent vision of the future where individuals, not governments or large corporations (such as Apple) control technology and where privacy or confidentiality remain secure.
 It just can't happen.
 Any time you leave your house, you are probably being filmed by someone's camera.
 Every smartphone has a camera these days, and in the future we'll see tiny cameras on tiny drones.
 Your gait identifies you almost as uniquely as your fingerprint.
 Your face is probably somewhere on the internet and your car's license plate is readable by any camera.
 You leave your DNA almost everywhere you go, and soon individuals will be able to sequence DNA at home for about 100 dollars.
 Should the government control all of these technologies?
 Should it level draconian punishments for using these technologies to analyze someone else's presence or movement?
 And if so how would those penalties be enforced?

 We should also remember that privacy is really a modern construct; by no means is it a precondition to a healthy, well-functioning society or to healthy, well- functioning individuals [Cite/add examples from Jeff Jarvis book here].
 For thousands of years prior to the 18th century, most people had no concept of privacy.
 Many of the functions of everyday life, including excretion and reproduction, took place much more openly that they do today.
 Even today in rural areas, many people live perfectly well with much less privacy than is common in urban, industrial areas.
 You could regard the lack of privacy as oppressive, or you could see a close-knit community as a real benefit and source of strength.
-For instance, I remember growing up that if a member of our community was sick and couldn't leave the house, a neighbor would check up on him or her and offer to do the shopping or provide food.
+For instance, I remember growing up in a small village in Germany where if a member of our community was sick and couldn't leave the house, a neighbor would quickly check up on them and offer to do the shopping or provide food.

 If you want ample indication of how little entrenched privacy is in human nature, just look at what is happening today on the internet.
 Millions of people are making amateur pornography videos of themselves and sharing them with the world.
 Hundreds of millions more are publishing their most intimate thoughts and reporting their most mundane activities via social media.
 Cultural critics have decried such public displays as narcissistic, seeing it as a breakdown in civility.
 That's not the case.
 The internet has opened up new avenues for individuals to live in harmony with their deepest drives and instincts which include the desire to be social and to be recognized as an individual.
 These drives and instincts compel us to open up and communicate with others not just in private settings.

-If we can accept that privacy has become obsolete and even harmful in a knowledge society, the question remains: How will we get to a post privacy world?
+Suppose you accept my arguments that clinging on to privacy is a dangerous obstacle on the path to the Knowledge Age, the question remains: How will we get to a post privacy world?
 One way will be inadvertently through hacks and data breaches that abruptly expose data on millions of people.
+[Cite some recent breaches here].
 Another — and better way — will be through individuals opting into disclosing more of their information.
 For instance hundreds of people have already posted their Genome online and I am planning to do the same soon — I already have the files.

-Many who argue against this post privacy view point out that oppressive governments can use information against citizens.
+Many who argue against this post privacy view, point out that oppressive governments can use information against citizens.
 People give examples such as the Nazis prosecuting homosexuals or the Chinese government prosecuting dissidents.
 Without a doubt preserving democracy and the rule of law are essential if we want to achieve a high degree of informational freedom.
+But the analysis cannot simply hold the level of privacy constant and switch out the regime.
+One also needs to consider how likely a regime change is for given levels of privacy.
+And there I am convinced that more public information makes dictatorial takeovers considerably harder.
+For instance, with public tax records it is much clearer who is enriching themselves from a change in government.